IBM/proactive-healthcare-management-cpd-aws/README.md

 ## Summary

-In this code pattern, you learnt how to build a machine learning model with no code using Guided ML (Modeler Flow) on IBM Cloud Pak for Data, create a streaming flow using Amazon Kinesis on AWS Cloud and invoke the model using AWS Lambda function to get predictions and view in real-time on Amazon CloudWatch.
+In this code pattern, you learnt how to build a machine learning model with no code using SPSS Modeler on IBM Cloud Pak for Data, create a streaming flow using Amazon Kinesis on AWS Cloud and invoke the model using AWS Lambda function to get predictions and view in real-time on Amazon CloudWatch.

 ## Future scope
 This code pattern can be further extended by visualizing the results using IBM Cloud Pak for Data Embedded Dashboard.